mgrovic/jour329w_fall2025/grovic/stardem_topics/notes.md

+I ran this again with an updated list (Local Government and Policy Crime and Law Enforcement
+Education and Schools
+Religion, Culture & Family
+Community
+Food
+Sports and Recreation
+National News
+History
+Business and Economy
+Development
+Environment and Bay Sustainability
+Other
+), after learning from round one.
+Man I was way more impressed.
+Everything looked way better

 Convo With Copilot
 mgrovic: build me a Python script called `classify_topics.py`.
 I need it to read the json file 'stardem_sample.json', then, using grok, add a topic to each story using the following list: Local Government and Policy
 Crime